Frequently Asked Questions

 Halfway through the program, after completing the preclinical modules, clinical rotations are arranged by the student, with assistance from OUM staff and taken at teaching hospitals, as they are in traditional medical schools.
 During core rotations, students are assigned to the clinical supervisor at the teaching facility to complete clerkship training.
 Together with the hands-on work, students complete PBL cases, directed learning activities, listen to lectures, and sit for an examination for each core clerkship.
 Clinical students will have an opportunity to train in both ambulatory and in-patient hospital settings.
 The Final Clinical Examination, which consists of a comprehensive MCQ exam and an Objective Structured Clinical Examination is required prior to graduation.

-To be consistent with requirements for the MD degree in Australia and other countries, all non-US students in the MD program will be required to publish a research paper in Medical Student International, the student research journal started by OUM faculty, or a peer-reviewed journal prior to graduation.
-The research project may be taken as a preclinical module or as an elective clinical module.
+All students in the MD program are required to publish a research paper in Medical Student International, the student research journal started by OUM faculty, or a peer-reviewed journal prior to graduation.
+The research methodology module provides the student with a research advisor to help guide them through the process.

 The OUM curriculum is a demanding program, suited only to those who are self-motivated and disciplined to independently meet program requirements and deadlines.